menu

 Occupations and Workforce

-Veedersburg - Hillsboro is a blue-collar town, with 44.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Veedersburg - Hillsboro is a town of production and manufacturing workers, professionals, and service providers.
-There are especially a lot of people living in Veedersburg - Hillsboro who work in office and administrative support (8.23%), healthcare (6.96%), and food service (6.49%).
+Because occupations involving physical labor dominate the local economy, Veedersburg - Hillsboro is generally considered to be a blue-collar town.
+39.44% of the Veedersburg - Hillsboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Veedersburg - Hillsboro is a town of professionals, service providers, and construction workers and builders.
+There are especially a lot of people living in Veedersburg - Hillsboro who work in management occupations (12.63%), healthcare (8.25%), and office and administrative support (7.21%).

 Setting & Lifestyle

-As is often the case in a small town, Veedersburg - Hillsboro doesn't have a public transportation system that people use for their commute.
+Veedersburg - Hillsboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Veedersburg - Hillsboro in 2022 was $31,148, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $124,592 for a family of four.
+The per capita income in Veedersburg - Hillsboro in 2022 was $31,067, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $124,268 for a family of four.
 However, Veedersburg - Hillsboro contains both very wealthy and poor people as well.

 The people who call Veedersburg - Hillsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Veedersburg - Hillsboro residents report their race to be White, followed by Native American.
-Important ancestries of people in Veedersburg - Hillsboro include German, Irish, English, Polish, and Welsh.
+Important ancestries of people in Veedersburg - Hillsboro include German, Irish, English, European, and Polish.

 The most common language spoken in Veedersburg - Hillsboro is English.
 Other important languages spoken here include Italian and Spanish.